 Sega, being crazy as they were at the time, had the idea of opening Sega branded arcades across the UK, being much more safer, to earn them more money and raise the profile of arcade gaming as a whole in the UK.
 Anyway, reaping the rewards of Christmas 1992 thanks to the success of Sonic 2, they opened Sega World Bournemouth.

 And speaking of London, Sega also opened an arcade just before Bournemouth called Metropolis in the basement of London's famous Hamley's toy shop.
 It featured a snack bar and an area with a games shop, used to launch Sonic 2.

 More Sega arcades titled 'Sega Park' started opening, at the rate of one every couple months.
-However, they aren't much of note, as these were just your bog standard arcade, nothing too interesting about them.
+However, they aren't much of note, as these were just your normal arcade, nothing too interesting about them aside from the Sega brand.
 They were mainly either in shopping centres or in bowling alleys.

 (the Sega Park that was in Southhampton's Bargate shopping centre)

 Sega World London (1996 - 1999)It is known from this interview by Sega magazine 'Mega Power' with Sega, that shortly after the Bournemouth venue opened they already were planning to open a Sega World in the Trocadero.